-- The Aviator movie (2004) review: Martin Scorsese takes the Steven Spielberg route in this sumptuous, artificial, and bloated biopic about all-American billionaire entrepreneur and sociopath Howard Hughes.
+- The Aviator (2004) movie review: Martin Scorsese takes the Steven Spielberg route in this costly, glitzy, superficial, and bloated biopic about all-American billionaire entrepreneur and sociopath Howard Hughes.

-- Leonardo DiCaprio is miscast as Howard Hughes, as, Texan drawl or no, he doesn’t bring to mind the actual man.
-Paradoxically, DiCaprio – one of the most capable film actors of the early 21st century – is fully convincing as a charismatic, obsessive, deeply disturbed individual.
+- Texan drawl or no, Leonardo DiCaprio is miscast as the title character, for he doesn’t bring to mind the real-life Hughes.
+Paradoxically, DiCaprio is fully convincing as a charismatic, obsessive, deeply disturbed individual.

 The Aviator movie review: Martin Scorsese has way too much fun with glitzy + bloated Howard Hughes biopic